shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-cmp-analytics-report.md

-The Seller CMP Analytics Report provides insight into the number, validity, and content of the IAB Transparency & Consent Framework (IAB TCF) strings on seller ad requests to Xandr endpoints.
+The Seller CMP Analytics Report provides insight into the number, validity, and content of the IAB Transparency & Consent Framework (IAB TCF) strings on seller ad requests to Microsoft Advertising endpoints.
 This report enables sellers to answer questions like:

 - How many ad requests contained TCF strings encoded according to the